alyona0909/Titanic-Machine-Learning-from-Disaster/README.md

 Before modeling, we'll parse all input data.

-We're using to models for describing regression problem:
+We're using to models for describing classification problem:

 1. LogisticRegression
 2. KNeighborsClassifier